 |Tribe of Judah emblem (Public domain)|

 Isaiah 11:6-7 states that "The wolf will live with the lamb, the leopard will lie down with the goat, the calf and the lion and the yearling together; and a little child will lead them.
 The cow will feed with the bear, their young will lie down together, and the lion will eat straw like the ox."
 The other relevant passage often cited is Isaiah 65:25, "'The wolf and the lamb will feed together, and the lion will eat straw like the ox, but dust will be the serpent's food.
 They will neither harm nor destroy on all my holy mountain,' says the LORD."
 These passages seem to be, taken in context as well as with other supporting scriptural references, referring to a kind of Edenic paradise where creatures such as lions, well known as carnivores, revert back to the Edenic (pre-Fall) nature of eating plants (cf. Genesis 1:29-30).
-Many biblical scholars believe that this is intended to occur during the millennial reign of Jesus (Zechariah 14; Revelation 20, etc.).
+Many biblical scholars believe that this is intended to occur during the future kingdom of God (Zechariah 14; Revelation 20, etc.).
 Lastly, the well-known use of the title of Jesus, the "Lion of Judah."
 As mentioned earlier in the article, when Jacob was blessing his son, Judah, he referred to him as a "young lion" (Genesis 49:9; Gur Aryeh גּוּר אַרְיֵה יְהוּדָה), where the Lion later comes to represent Christ.

 In John's letter from Patmos (written c.AD 95), we read, "Then one of the elders said to me, 'Do not weep!
 See, the Lion of the tribe o Judah, the Root of David, has triumphed.
 He is able to open the scroll and its seven seals" (Revelation 5:5).
 In the fantasy series, The Chronicles of Narnia, written by author and apologist C.S.
 Lewis (1898-1963), a lion named Aslan (the King of Beasts and son of the Emperor Over the Sea) represents Jesus Christ as he would be in a fantasy world.
 Various traits of Jesus can clearly be seen in Aslan throughout the series.
 The name itself, Aslan, is the Turkish word for "lion."
 Therefore, while this is certainly not an exhaustive investigation or in-depth examination of the use of lions in the proverbial and historical sense in Scripture, a general overview (as intended) allows for further research on the part of the reader, if wished.
 It is fascinating to see the way in which God's Word portrays different people, places and things through the use of symbolism in imagery, particularly when it comes to lions in Scripture.